Oscar Niemeyer: Exile and projects overseas

 Niemeyer's politics cost him during the military dictatorship.
 His office was pillaged, the headquarters of the magazine he coordinated were destroyed and clients disappeared.
 In 1965, two hundred professors, Niemeyer among them, resigned from the University of Brasília, to protest against the government's treatment of universities.
 In the same year he traveled to France for an exhibition in the Louvre.

 The following year, Niemeyer moved to Paris.
 In 1962 he visited Tripoli, Lebanon to design the International Permanent Exhibition Centre.
 Despite completing construction, the start of the civil war in 1975 in Lebanon disrupted its launch.

 He opened an office on the Champs-Élysées and found customers in diverse countries, especially in Algeria where he designed the University of Science and Technology-Houari Boumediene.
 In Paris he created the Headquarters of the French Communist Party, Place du Colonel Fabien, and in Italy that of the Mondadori publishing company.
 In Funchal on Madeira, he designed a casino.
+He worked through the mail with architects based in California in the United States to build a house for Anne and Joseph Strick in Santa Monica, as well as the "Beauty Pavillion" for plastic surgeon Dr. Robert Alan Franklyn on Sunset Boulevard in West Hollywood.
+Since 1995, it has been the home of Mark Mothersbaugh's Mutato Muzika production office.

 While in Paris, Niemeyer began designing furniture that was produced by Mobilier International.
 He created an easy chair and ottoman composed of bent steel and leather in limited numbers for private clients.
 Later, in 1978, this chair and other designs, including the "Rio" chaise-longue were produced in Brazil by Tendo company, then Tendo Brasileira.
 The easy chairs and ottomans were made of bent wood and were placed in Communist party headquarters around the world.
 Much like his architecture, Niemeyer's furniture designs evoked the beauty of Brazil, with curves mimicking the female form and the hills of Rio de Janeiro.